The 10 Best 2 In 1 Laptops

 video play icon

-This wiki has been updated 28 times since it was first published in September of 2015.
+This wiki has been updated 33 times since it was first published in September of 2015.
 Can't decide between a tablet and a laptop for your school, work, or multimedia needs?
 Now there's no need to choose, thanks to one of these 2-in-1 models.
 They're highly portable as well as capable, and are great for both work and play.
 Some are one-piece units with 360-degree hinges, while others are simply high-powered tablets with detachable keyboards and incredibly small form factors.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Lenovo IdeaPad Flex 5